rajiv-sudo/eks-kubernetes-series/Examples/01-EKS-setup-and-connect/README.md

 <img src="https://github.com/rajivmandal123/eks-kubernetes-series/blob/main/images/kubectl-get-nodes-output.png?raw=true" alt="Link" width="600"/>

 # Summary
-In this example, we saw how you can use the Intel Cloud Optimization Moduled for Terraform - Amazon EKS Module to create the EKS cluster and how you can setup your workstation or laptop to connect to this EKS cluster and run kubernetes kubectl commands.
+In this example, we saw how you can use the ```Intel Cloud Optimization Modules for Terraform - Amazon EKS Module``` to create the EKS cluster and how you can setup your workstation or laptop to connect to this EKS cluster and run kubernetes kubectl commands.